AndrewHFarkas/Pic_Vid/README.md

 Now you can press "Abs MaxStd Grad" button and if you pressed the "EditAEM processed file" from PrePro another window asking if you would like to use the files from the clipboard pop up, select yes.
 If you closed PrePro and typed EditAEM into the terminal then you will have to press the "User Defined" button and manually select all of the files that end with ".AEM.AR" files.

+Do not use the auto feature, it will not work, you need to drag the slider to .25 for every file.

 # Step 4 - adjusting_condition_file

 Each particiapnt needs to have a .ses.con file that shows the order of the stimuli.
 This file copies 'master' condition files and copies them into the correct participants folder to average correctly.